How can we think, in an objective an useful way, about the value of the aged? Let’s start by considering this thought:

-So here we have an ageing population at risk of a virulent illness locked up in hospitals and nursing homes, a global economy teetering on the brink of disaster, business owners and governmental authorities who need to get the hamster wheel running again but don’t really know where to start, and the very real possibility of a worldwide depression.
+So here we are.
+Firstly, with an aging population at risk of a virulent illness, locked up in hospitals and nursing homes.
+Secondly, the global economy is on the brink of disaster.
+Thirdly, business owners and government authorities need to get things running again but don’t know how.
+To sum up, there is a genuine possibility of a worldwide depression.

 This is, indeed, a mess!

-What we’re seeing is that there is a push for the economy to open, and for people to exercise “reasonable care when going about their business.”
+We’re seeing a push for the economy to open.
+And for people to exercise “reasonable care when going about their business.”

 That’s all well and good, but the statistics for the elderly remain the same: 13% of people 80 years or older will succumb to COVID-19 if exposed.

 Are the authorities turning a blind eye to this number?
 Does the economy take priority over these lives?
 Are the aged dispensable, having lived their lives and paid their taxes?
-Some have gone so far as to theorise that the governments are intentionally placing the elderly at risk to reduce the costs to the economy.
+Some think governments are intentionally placing the elderly at risk to reduce the costs to the economy.

 There are over 110 million people over the age of 80 alive today.
 (Source) That means that approximately 14.5 million people could potentially fall victim to COVID-19.

-14.5 million grandmothers, grandfathers, parents, favourite aunts and uncles, cousins and friends – an entire generation of knowledge, wisdom, and family stories that will go untold.
-What price do we put on the lives of these elderly ones?
+14.5 million grandmothers, grandfathers, parents, favorite aunts and uncles, cousins, and friends… In short, an entire generation of knowledge, wisdom, and family stories will go untold.
+So what price do we put on the lives of these elderly ones?

-There is no easy answer to any of these questions, and wherever we stand on the debate, we will find that concessions will need to be made.
+There is no easy answer to any of these questions.
+And we will likely find we need to make concessions wherever we stand on the debate.

-All we ask is, can these concessions please not be paid in human lives?
+All we ask is this: can we please reach concessions not paid in human lives?